"Hey Alex, I wanted to show you how our gym software is helping gyms like yours run operations more effectively.

 It all boils down to this - maintain their interest long enough to get them engaged with just one call to action (CTA).

 Getting Started With VideoForm

 Video prospecting might seem overwhelming, but we've got your back.
 Here's a list of things you can do at Videoform to get started: (should take 5 minutes or less)

-We are constantly adding our video recording button inside new apps.
+We are constantly adding new templates & features.
 Find our latest integrations here

 3. Choose How to Share Your Video

 Choose how you want to share your video.
 You can send Videoform in email as a video prospecting email or share video link on Linkedin Message or Social Tools